rmnavr/hs_study/materials/my_hs_roadmap.md

 General recommendations:
 * Focus more on HOW TO USE complex patterns (monads/functors/lens/etc.), not on THEIR INTERNALS (you can always learn internals later)
-* Category theory is not needed (nor will it help too much) to finish all 3 steps
+* Category theory is not needed (nor will it help too much) to finish this roadmap
-* GPT-5-mini knows Haskell well enough to be helpfull on all 3 steps (both for language and for tooling)
+* GPT-5-mini knows Haskell well enough to be helpfull on whole roadmap (both for language and for tooling)
 * For Monad, following definition is enough to work with it:
   **Monad in Haskell is a typeclass (typeclass is smth like interface), and in software design Monad is a pattern for composing computations**